nikitavoloboev/data/programming-languages/javascript/js-libraries/js-libraries.md

 - [sdc-check](https://github.com/mbalabash/sdc-check) - Easy-to-use tool to inform you about potential risks in your project dependencies list.
 - [What are Weak Links in the npm Supply Chain?
 (2021)](https://arxiv.org/abs/2112.10165v2)
 - [qpind](https://github.com/Intevel/qpind) - Install dependecies quick & programmatically.
+- [narn](https://github.com/joeldenning/narn) - CLI that detects whether your current npm package is using npm, yarn, or pnpm.